 Short stories by T.C.
 Boyle sparkle and crack and require less craning of the neck, the page easier to see than the sprawl of Texas through the tight aperture of the airplane window.
 I read Modern Love, Greasy Lake and Sorry Fugu as we approach the fourth largest city in the U.S. If I were a millionaire, I would fly around more to take iPhone photos of road cuts and subdivision plats from the air, showcasing our dusty quilt of utility and greed.
 I am in awe of how much T.C.
 Boyle has written — and how well — in less than one more year of life than I.

 George H.W.
 Bush and Barbara live here, when they’re not in Maine, I recall.
-I stay at a hotel connected by a “skybridge” with the MD Anderson Cancer Center, but I can feel the throbbing economic pulse of this all-business city, with 20,000 alone working at MD Anderson, with its 28,000 admissions last year.
+I stay at a hotel connected by a “skybridge” with the MD Anderson Cancer Center, but I can feel the throbbing economic pulse of this all-business city, 20,000 working at MD Anderson alone, with 28,000 admissions last year.
 In the Texas way, Houston for sure, everything is big.
 Wikipedia calls it a global city with a most diverse population, a giant port and a gamut of Fortune 500 companies second only to New York.
 I see the Minute Maid baseball stadium as I near downtown.